ylow/turicreate/userguide/vis/README.md

 configurations:

-* `title=` sets the title of the plot for `SArray.show` and `turicreate.show`, or the title of the exploration UI for `SFrame.explore` and `SArray.explore`.
+* `title=` sets the title of the plot for `SArray.show` and `turicreate.show`, or the title of the exploration UI for `XFrame.explore` and `SArray.explore`.
 * `xlabel=` sets the label of the X axis for `SArray.show` and `turicreate.show`.
 * `ylabel=` sets the label of the Y axis for `SArray.show` and `turicreate.show`.